The Latest for PSLF: The Revolution Will Be REVISED (Pay As You Earn)

 Overhaul of the REPAYE Plan

-The “new” plan forthcoming is effectively an overhaul of the current Revised Pay As You Earn (REPAYE) plan.
+The “new” plan forthcoming is effectively an overhaul of the current Revised Pay As You Earn (REPAYE) plan, and it substantially increases the value of PSLF for virtually all borrowers.
 Here are the notable changes:

 - Poverty Level Deduction: The current 150% poverty level deduction will be raised to 225%.
 This calculation reduces a borrower’s Discretionary Income (DI)… which means lower payments for all borrowers.